 Lease contract and lease term

 The term of a real estate lease in Thailand may be fixed or periodic.
 The maximum lease term in Thailand is 30 years (section 540Translation Civil and Commercial Code section 540: 'The duration of a hire of immovable property cannot exceed thirty years.
 If it is made for a longer period, such period shall be reduced to thirty years.
 The aforesaid period may be renewed, but it must not exceed thirty years from the time of renewal'.).
 Any lease of immovable property for a longer period than 30 years in Thailand may only be made by renewal of the lease contract upon its expiration.
-Based on supreme court judgment it is possible to say that a valid and enforceable renewal can only be made within a period of 3 years prior to the expiration of the first lease term (not 30 years prior to expiration).
+Based on supreme court judgments it is possible to say that a valid and enforceable renewal can only be made within a period of 3 years prior to the expiration of the first lease term (not 30 years prior to expiration).
 If for example the lessor and lessee have executed 2 or more consecutive 30-year lease agreements it shall by law be deemed as 1 lease and reduced to 30 years.

 For specific leases by foreign corporations the Thai government created a longer term in a specific act; the Hire of Immovable Property for Commerce and Industry by Foreigners Act B.E.
 2542.